lkyvirrrr2001/asynchronous_aging/README.md

 This repository contains custom codes used to analyse the data related in the articel "Asynchronous female reproductive organ ageing as revealed by single-cell transcriptomic atlas ".

-Other codes are all open-source codes that can be found in the official website of the follwing tools.
+Other codes are all open-source codes that can be found in the official website of the follwing tools:
 Seurat (version: 3.1.2, https://satijalab.org/seurat/reference/, https://satijalab.org/seurat/articles/get_started)
 pyscenic (version: 0.11.0, https://pyscenic.readthedocs.io/en/latest/)
 MetaNeighbour (version: 1.14.0, https://github.com/maggiecrow/MetaNeighbor)